-- > \Science Leader: the researcher(s) with responsibility for leading science/research; typically this is the Programme Director. - > \Leaders: the researcher responsible for the science/research for an individual impact statement, e.g., the Impact Statement Leader.
-At least one leader must be named. - \Key Researchers: team members involved in the research, whose expertise is critical to the success of the project.
+- Science Leader: the researcher(s) with responsibility for leading science/research; typically there is one and this is the Programme Director. - Leaders: the researcher responsible for the science/ research for an individual impact statement, e.g., the Impact Statement Leader.
+At least one Leader must be named. - Key Researchers: team members involved in the research, whose expertise is critical to the success of the project.
 They may be from a contracted organisation, a sub contracted agency, or a stakeholder who is providing cash or in-kind co-funding of the research.
-At least one key researcher must be named.
+At least one Key Researcher must be named. - Key Individuals: team members who are not researchers but whose contribution is critical to the success of the project, e.g., implementation. - Post-doctoral/early-career researchers: the team members with seven or fewer years' active research experience after receiving a doctoral degree. - Student: student involved in the research in order to contribute to their educational qualification. - Others: remaining research team members not listed elsewhere.